-In July 2004, Majestic Gold entered into a joint venture agreement with Muping Gold Mine in respect to 13 licenses on the Jiaodong Peninsula in Shandong Province, China.
-The agreement required Majestic to commit to exploration expenditures of US$4.2 million over four years in order to earn a 60% interest in the licenses.
+In May 2004, Majestic Gold entered into a joint venture agreement with Muping Gold Mine to contribute all its gold exploration licences over 75.04 sq.km in Muping, Yantai, Shandong Province, China.
+The agreement required Majestic to commit to exploration expenditures of US$4.3 million over four years.
 Subsequently, Majestic increased its investment in the joint venture and on December 24, 2012, the company through its subsidiary held a 75% interest in the joint venture.

 Songjiagou Open Pit Mine

 Our Songjiagou Open-Pit Mine was initially exploited as an underground mine.
 At the time of establishment in March 2005, Yantai Zhongjia Mining Co., Ltd. (“Yantai Zhongjia”) was carrying out gold exploration activity in Songjiagou area.
 In May 2006, a mining licence to carry out underground mining at the Songjiagou Open-Pit Mine was obtained for the first time.
 Such underground mining licence was renewed on April 13, 2009.
 Yantai Zhongjia formally commenced the sale of gold bullion with Songjiagou Open-Pit Mine commencing commercial production as an underground mine at that time in May 2011.
 After several years of exploration, in view of the characteristics of mines and considering the mining operation efficiency, the management of Yantai Zhongjia decided to convert the underground mining into a hybrid of open-pit and underground mine and on February 10, 2012, an open-pit mining/underground mining licence was granted to Yantai Zhongjia to replace the previous underground mining licence.